Bennotsi-MTG/Doomsday-Codex/core/pass-the-turn.md

 ## Time Spiral Pass the Turn Piles

-The cost listed in square brackets [..] is assumingly payed for by the lands are untapped by Time Spiral.
+The cost listed in square brackets [..] is assumingly paid for by the lands that are untapped by Time Spiral.

 A simple example of a pass the turn pile that uses Time Spiral is as follows: